tae-tae05/startup/README.md

 - Text - All of the project details are represented by text in the example project page.
 - Image - An image of yarn and a hook is included on the home page.
 - Third-party - A share button is available; it allows you to send an email to yourself with project details.
 - DB - The projects page displays example projects that will be stored in the database.
 They can be accessed by clicking on the link.
 While it all links to the same example page in this deliverable, each one would have its own page.
 The example project page has hook size, yarn type, and three different counters which will also be stored in the database.
-The first line of both the hook size and yarn type is text, which is the placeholder for the current information, and the box underneath would update the database.
 The counters have text for the number (placeholder), and the up down button would update the database by either incrementing or decreasing by 1.
 - Websocket - The example project page shows two boxes at the bottom.
 One has text to show where the live messages will be broadcasted, and the lower empty box is where the user can input text to send their own message.
 ### CSS Deliverable
 For the deliverable, I properly styled the application into its final appearance.